CCBT: Computerised Cognitive Behavioural Therapy

 to this site, conveniently called "Cyberpsychology".

-"Asynchronously Live" from Orlando - Reports from the 120th APA Convention (2012)
+"Asynchronously Live" from Washington DC - Reports from the 119th APA Convention

 "This is the Decade of the Information Revolution.
 At the beginning of the decade 4% of the public were connected to computers on a fast basis.
 [Now] it's 65%, 72% Total.